 Share your knowledge (or learn something new!) about the C&O Canal’s unique history, geology, ecology, and more with park visitors!
 Hike the towpath and trails greeting and welcoming visitors, and provide them with park information.

 The Chesapeake & Ohio Canal National Historical Park and Harpers Ferry National Historical Park began an exciting new program onboard Amtrak’s Capitol Limited between Cumberland, Maryland, and Washington, DC, in May, 2012.
 A recent addition to the National Park Service Trails & Rails Program, this route runs through the Potomac River valley parallel to the historic C & O Canal and through the town of Harpers Ferry, West Virginia.

 Volunteers at the C&O Canal Visitor Centers welcome thousands of park visitors every year and provide invaluable information regarding the park’s historical, natural and recreational resources.
 Visitor centers are located in Georgetown, Great Falls, Brunswick, Williamsport, Hancock, and Cumberland.

-To learn more about these opportunities or to find out about other opportunities in the park, please go to current volunteer opportunities and complete the volunteer form.
+To learn more about these opportunities or to find out about other opportunities in the park, please go to www.volunteer.gov and search for C&O Canal.
 Thank you for your interest in volunteering.

 For more information about volunteer opportunities, please contact the Volunteer Coordinator at firstname.lastname@example.org or 301-714-2219.